os-js/manual.os-js.org/src/v3/install/README.md

 npm run serve
 ```

+> NOTE: Do not use "sudo" for any of these commands.

 ## Upgrade

 To upgrade, use `npm update` or manually update dependencies defined in the `package.json` file.